rocket-pool/RPIPs/RPIPs/RPIP-49.md

 2. **Done** - Seek feedback from technically skilled or highly engaged community members on the draft specifications.
 3. **Done** - Create high-level explanations and informational material for the full proposal for consumption by the wider community.
 4. **Done** - Make a concerted effort to gather feedback via the forum from the wider community.
-5. **Active** - Update the proposal and specifications as needed taking into account wider community feedback.
+5. **Done** - Update the proposal and specifications as needed taking into account wider community feedback.
-6. Run a forum temperature check vote on the rework package (bar the 'still-to-ratify' list above).
+6. **Active** Run a forum temperature check vote on the rework package (bar the 'still-to-ratify' list above).
 7. Run a snapshot vote on the rework package as Living RPIPs, acknowledging the existence of the 'still-to-ratify' list above.
 8. Run one or more snapshot vote(s) as blockers are cleared from the 'still-to-ratify' list.
 The end state will include no remaining blockers and the status of the rework RPIPs set to Final.